schillingmr/schilling-rg/_pages/onboarding.md

 **To Do Every AY**
 1. Complete an [Individual Development Plan (IDP)](https://docs.google.com/document/d/1gr-A5_40tGyHHtqfoiS-0SmhuBy0hbFnwKzvamITjgU/edit?usp=sharing).
 2. Complete a [Mentoring Plan](https://docs.google.com/document/d/1lVPOhaGQ7zV01xwUOo_bu2AJRiZPzDBlRiUjcAO7XMQ/edit?usp=sharing).
-3. Make sure your [CITI Training](https://researchcompliance.asu.edu/human-subjects/training/) (IRB - Social and Behavioral Research) is up-to-date.
+3. Make sure your [CITI Training](https://researchcompliance.asu.edu/human-subjects/training/) (IRB - Social and Behavioral Research and others like RCR for Graduate Students and Post-docs) is up-to-date.
 Complete it if it is not.

 **To Do Every Term**
 1. Schedule a recurring, weekly meeting with Malle.